mitch-pan/fire-away/README.md

 # Fire-Away

-Fire-Away can be used to submit files to Palo Alto Networks WildFire service.
-The files are submitted via WildFire's API, and therefore you will need an API key to use this tool.
+Fire-Away can be used to submit files, links/URLs and hashes to Palo Alto Networks WildFire service.
+The files are submitted via WildFire's

-You may submit either a local file (by providing the full path to that file) or the SHA256 has of a file.
-If the path to a file is provided, then the hash is ignored.
-If the hash is provided, then the file path is ignored.
+API, and therefore you will need an API key to use this tool.

+Fields are examined from the top down.
+If a link/URL is included, then the file and hahs fields are ignored.
+If a link/URL is not included then the file path is looked at next, and finally, if neither a link/URL or file path is included then the hash is looked at.

 ## Getting Started
 <ol><li>Download the repo:<br>